bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 ~~~

 ---
-title: Exercise: Read events from the trace
+# Exercise: Read events from the trace

 - Reset to **TRACECOMPASS2.2_START**
 - In the signal handler, get the trace object from the signal parameter